AMLab-Amsterdam/lie_learn/README.md

 This should download the J matrices and compile Cython modules.

+# Feedback
+For questions and comments, feel free to contact Taco Cohen (http://ta.co.nl).

 # References
 [1] Pinchon, D., & Hoggan, P. E. (2007).
 Rotation matrices for real spherical harmonics: general rotations of atomic orbitals in space-fixed axes.
 Journal of Physics A: Mathematical and Theoretical, 40(7), 1597–1610.